insidemordecai/website/content/about/index.md

 ## What I do

 For about a decade, I have been shipping code to meet client needs but also for fun.
 I mainly work with frontend projects but ocassionally dabble in some fullstack development.

 Previously, I worked with businesses across the continent while at [Odoo](https://odoo.com/), a Belgian software company,  as a SaaS Consultant helping them to understand and implement Odoo.

-I have also worked in IT Support performing system and network administration and maintenance tasks on top of solving day-to-day issues.
+I have also worked in IT Support performing network and system administration, maintenance tasks, training university students on Industrial Attachment on top of solving day-to-day issues.

 ## Outside of Work